Windows 10 April 2018 Update is Coming On April 30 - Slashdot

 I haven't seen the problem with VirtualBox.
 I have about three dozen vms, and sometimes run half a dozen of them at a time some with very complicated network setups with multiple interfaces.
 Also, I usually

-Here is what I do (and what I recommend doing) (Score:2)
+Here is what I do (and what I recommend doing) (Score:3)

 Come April 29, disable the updating process.
 Yes, it's possible.
 Wait for May 3-4.
 Read up what's going on.
 Then decide whether you want to install or whether it's better to keep the update disabled.